jcvignoli/lumiere-movies/README.md

 ### Known issues

-* In taxonomy extra page for people, if Polylang and AMP are activated, the form to change the language doesn't work.
+* In taxonomy extra page for people, if both Polylang and AMP are activated, the form to switch the language doesn't work.

 ## Support